RagtagOpen/freefrom-compensation-api/README.md

   "updated_at": "2019-08-02T16:55:56.098Z"
 }
 ```
-If the request was unauthorized, it will return a `401 Unauthorized` status.
+If the request was unauthorized, it will return a `302 Redirected` status.

 #### PUT /quiz_questions/:id**
 Updates an existing QuizQuestion.